Skip to Main Content

 • Price Comparison Tool – You will have access to an online tool to compare prices between providers and facilities when making decisions on services beginning January 1, 2023

-• Machine Readable Files – Beginning July 1, 2022 medical in-network provider negotiated rates and historical out-of-network allowed amounts must be posted and available online.
+• Machine Readable Files – Beginning July 1, 2022, medical in-network provider negotiated rates and historical out-of-network allowed amounts must be posted and available online.
 These files must be updated monthly.
-Access these Machine Readable Files with this link and then select Aetna Signature Administrators.
+Access these Machine Readable Files with this link and select Aetna Signature Administrators.

-• Pharmacy Benefit and Drug Cost Reporting (currently delayed until December 31, 2022 and pending further guidance) – Pharmacy Benefit Managers must provide reporting on drugs in a number of categories and includes cost and rebate information for that medication
+• Pharmacy Benefit and Drug Cost Reporting (currently delayed until December 31, 2022, and pending further guidance) – Pharmacy Benefit Managers must provide reporting on drugs in a number of categories and include cost and rebate information for that medication.

 How do I access Machine Readable Files?